cabart/bt-cc-model-code/documentation/ovs_network.md

 # OpenVSwitch Setup

+This section explains how to setup a virtual switch using Open vSwitch software.

 ## Goal

-Have a network of x senders, 1 OVS node and 1 receiver
+Have a network of x senders, 1 OvS node and 1 receiver

 1. Create network topology
-2. Setup OVS node
+2. Setup OvS node
 3. Test network structure

 ## setup using VMs only

-profile: VswitchNnodes
+(Emulab) profile: VswitchNnodes
 Network of n sender nodes, one receiver node and one node in between as switch (all VMs).

 ## OVS Setup